-For purposes of this discussion, unless otherwise mentioned or unless the context indicates otherwise, "Brighthouse," "Brighthouse Financial," the "Company," "we," "our" and "us" refer to Brighthouse Financial, Inc., a Delaware corporation, and its subsidiaries.
+For purposes of this discussion, unless otherwise mentioned or unless the context indicates otherwise, "Brighthouse," "Brighthouse," "Brighthouse Financial," the "Company," "we," "our" and "us" refer to Brighthouse Financial, Inc., a Delaware corporation, and its subsidiaries.
 We use the term "BHF" to refer solely to Brighthouse Financial, Inc., and not to any of its subsidiaries.
 Until August 4, 2017, BHF was a wholly-owned subsidiary of MetLife, Inc. (together with its subsidiaries and affiliates, "MetLife").
 Following this summary is a discussion addressing the consolidated financial condition and results of operations of the Company for the periods indicated.
-This Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with (i) the Interim Condensed Consolidated Financial Statements and related notes included elsewhere herein; (ii) our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the U.S. Securities and Exchange Commission ("SEC") on February 24, 2021 (the "2020 Annual Report"); and (iii) our current reports on Form 8-K filed in 2021.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with (i) the Interim Condensed Consolidated Financial Statements and related notes included elsewhere herein; (ii) our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the U.S. Securities and Exchange Commission ("SEC") on February 24, 2021 (the "2020 Annual Report"); (iii) our Quarterly Report on Form 10-Q for the quarter ended March 31, 2021 (the "First Quarter Form 10-Q") filed with the SEC on May 10, 2021; and (iv) our current reports on Form 8-K filed in 2021.